Last updated on January 10th, 2023 at 08:56 am

 How long does it take for someone to regret a divorce?

 There is no definitive answer to this question.
-Some people may regret their decision to divorce almost immediately, while others may not start to feel regrets until years later.
+Some people may regret their decision to divorce almost immediately, while for others divorce regret may not have set in until years later.
 It all depends on the individual and the circumstances of their divorce.

 Who regrets divorce more?